 LIGHT & SHADE: The effects of lights on objects, the high light, middle tone and dark tone.
 Shading of geometrical shapes

-COMPOSITION:, Importance of composition in design, Basic rules of composition, Role of colors in composition, Introduction to human figure, Ideal proportion in parts of human body,
+COMPOSITION:, Importance of composition in design, Basic rules of composition, Role of colors in composition, Rural and urban habitation, Poor and rich habitation.